 All transfer credit must be approved by an undergraduate student's academic dean or an authorized representative of the Office of Academic Support and Retention.
 Transfer credit will only be reviewed by an academic dean upon the receipt of an official transcript.
 Only grades of "C" (2.0 quality points and a numerical equivalency of no lower than 73) or higher will be considered for transfer.
 After matriculation at Fairfield University, any courses taken at another institution must be pre-approved by the academic dean prior to registration.
 Upon completion, with a grade of "C" or higher, only credit hours, not grades, will transfer.
+Credits that transfer as the equivalent of a course approved for a core requirement will count for that core requirement.
+Department chairs determine core eligibility for courses that do not have Fairfield equivalents.
 Every student is required to complete a minimum of 60 Fairfield University credits for the Bachelor's Degree.